Bloomberg News Chinese staff member detained in Beijing | Law-Order

 The Beijing National Security Bureau could not immediately be reached for comment.
 "We are very concerned for her, and have been actively speaking to Chinese authorities to better understand the situation," a spokeswoman for New York-based Bloomberg said in an emailed statement to Reuters.
 "We are continuing to do everything we can to support her while we seek more information."

 In September, the Australian government helped two Australian foreign correspondents to leave China after they were questioned by China's state security ministry.
-The Foreign Correspondents' Club of China (FCCC) in Beijing said it was very concerning to learn of Fan's detention, and seeking clarity on why she had been detained.
+The Foreign Correspondents' Club of China in Beijing said it was very concerned to learn of Fan's detention, and seeking clarity on why she had been detained.

+The European Union said in a statement on Saturday it expected the Chinese authorities to grant Fan "medical assistance if needed, prompt access to a lawyer of her choice, and contacts with her family."

 - READ MORE ON: